bgaze/bootstrap-color-palette/README.md

 */
 ```

-> When getting a component color, the `dark` information is usefull to ensure that foreground and background color combinations provide sufficient contrast when viewed by someone having color deficits or when viewed on a black and white screen.
+The `dark` information is usefull to ensure that foreground and background color combinations provide sufficient contrast when viewed by someone having color deficits or when viewed on a black and white screen.
-> See [https://www.w3.org/TR/AERT/#color-contrast]() for more informations.
+See [https://www.w3.org/TR/AERT/#color-contrast]() for more informations.

 **pcb.refresh:**